GrimDimmakaren/Design/content/redovisning/REVISION.md

 * Adding the final content to redovisning and prepare for a release
 * Adding theme done with Less for kmom02
 * Adding redovisnings text and setting the theme as default
+* Adding vgrid and hgrid for kmom03
+* Adding redovisnings text and setting the theme as default for komo03